bmschmidt/CV-pandoc-healy/README.md

 These are templates designed to do four things:

 1. Make a nice [Latex CV modeled on Kieran Healy's template](https://github.com/kjhealy/kjh-vita).
-2. Do it with a clean `.sty` file that separates out content from style, copied from [James Keirstead's model](https://github.com/jkeirstead/jk-vita/tree/master/content)
+2. Do it with a clean `.sty` file that separates out content from style, copied from [James Keirstead's adaptation of Healy's CV](https://github.com/jkeirstead/jk-vita/tree/master/content)
 3. Follow's [Mattia Tezzele's strategy of storing the CV as structured YAML data that can be easily reconfigured, and then compiling the document out of that YAML using Pandoc.](http://mrzool.cc/writing/typesetting-automation/)
 4. Simulataneously allow you to keep up alternate CVs (for instance, a 'short' two-page CV) from a single file.

+The last is the most important; it means that I can have a short CV for grants and a long CV for keeping track of everything generated off the same base data; this is otherwise hard.

 I've drifted far enough from any of those that it doesn't quite make sense to treat this repo as a fork (of either Healy or Keirstead).

-[Here's **an example** of the CV output by this repository.](http://benschmidt.org/SchmidtCV.pdf) Note that you won't be able to build this locally from the repo without a copy of my personal `.bib` file, which stores publications; you'll need to create your own and designate the location in the obvious spot in "curriculum_vitae.yaml".
+[Here's **an example** of the CV output by this repository.](http://benschmidt.org/SchmidtCV.pdf) Note that you won't be able to build this locally from the repo without a copy of my personal `.bib` file, which stores publications; you'll need to create your own and specify the location in the obvious spot in "curriculum_vitae.yaml".

 ## Usage

-`make` to build my CV in short and long form.
+`make` to build my CV in short and long form, sans citations.
 Though I don't know why you'd want to build my CV.

 ### Repurposing.

 You could change around some of the details in the YAML file and build your own CV.
-It's likely that you'll also need to define a biblatex citation bibliography somewhere (which is done in the first part of the YAML block.
-And you'd probably need to fudge around with the
+It's likely that you'll also need to define a biblatex citation bibliography somewhere (which is done in the first part of the YAML block).
+And you'd probably need to fudge around with the latex to change to citation parameters of your choice; and potentially remake the individual blocks along the model I give here.

 ## Additions